 How Concerned Are You About Building Aesthetics?

 When it comes down to it, though, the reason many buildings have no rails on their roofs has nothing to do with cost or safety.
 The most common reason is aesthetics.
 Let's face it, when you build a beautiful, state of the art facility, who wants to see some clunky railing all along the top, right?
 Well, while that is not a valid excuse for exposing employees to fall hazards (not to mention the fact that many systems are aesthetically pleasing), there are products that can help achieve safety while maintaining your building's aesthetic value.
 Collapsible railing can be installed along the perimeter of your building and kept hidden from sight when not in use, for instance.

 Stay Away from Welding on a Roof

 It's also important to note that many of these railings require no welding for installation.
 This will come as a relief to building owners concerned with performing any type of hot work on their roofs.
 And, while it may seem that welded options would be better, in reality, many of the railings discussed in this article are just as durable as welded solution.
 In addition, since many are modular, it can be easier – and more cost-effective – to repair or replace a small section of damaged rail.

 Railing for the Construction Industry

-Whether a contractor chooses to use peak anchor plates or a temporary railing system, solutions are now available and affordable.
-Some eave-mounted systems offer portability, easy installation, and the choice or reusable brackets or disposable brackets that can just be sealed up in the roof.
+Whether a contractor chooses to use peak anchor plates or a temporary construction railing system, solutions are now available and affordable.
+HUGS guardrail offers portability, easy installation, and the choice or reusable brackets or disposable brackets that can just be sealed up in the roof.